polyusmart/Personalized-Hashtag-Preferences/README.md

 ### Topic Data Preprocess

-> If you do not need to change the data, you can skip the Topic Data Preprocessing and Neural Topic Model Pretrain sessions.(The processed and pretrained data is saved in the ‘Data’, ‘Processed_data’ and ‘NTMData’ directory.
+> If you do not need to change the data, you can skip the Topic Data Preprocessing and Neural Topic Model Pretrain sessions.(The processed and pretrained data is saved in the `Data`, `Processed_data` and `NTMData` directory.
 Go to training session to run the `prediction.py` directly.)

 The code of TAKG is slightly changed to suit the model.
 The topic data for input is processed as the format of Yue’s input Data(cite and show the data format).